PMFlow/FlowBenchmark/README.md

 random space functions log-normally distributed, with exponential and Gaussian correlations.
 All necessary data files and computing codes are contained in the following folders:

+## K-field generators
+C and Matlab codes to generate realizations of random hydraulic conductivity coefficients

-## Manufactured Solutions:
+## Manufactured Solutions

 1. 1D and 2D analytical solutions and corresponding boundary conditions, coefficient functions, and source terms occurring in the right-hand side of the homogeneous pressure equation
 2. text files containing numerical coefficients of the analytical coefficient and source functions
 3. C++ and Matlab codes used to construct coefficients and source terms

-## K-field generators
-C and Matlab codes to generate realizations of random hydraulic conductivity coefficients

 ## Numerical Coefficients
 C codes used to compute the numerical coefficients of the analytical coefficients an source functions